0xh/Good-Bull-API/README.md

 - [ ] Grade data from [the registrar](http://web-as.tamu.edu/gradereport/).

 # Background
-This section very little pertinence to the tech stack or project implementation, but describes my motivations for this project.
+This section has very little pertinence to the tech stack or project implementation, but describes my motivations for this project.

 ## Why Build This?
 Texas A&M provides no way of programmatically retrieving historical (or present) course data to students.
 Students who _want_ to use that data are required to write a webscraper that is, in itself, a Herculean task, depending on how much information you want to retrieve.